 (Your host will attach them to the cards she mails back to you)

 - Please include the proper postage in the envelope or adhere stamps to your postcards (see below for postal guidelines)

 - Postcards made from thicker cardboard (therefore stiff/not easily bendable) will need nonmachineable postage.
 Thank you.

 Postage and Card Size

-x 4+1/4 x 6 inches, and it must be thin and flexible.
-A card that is thick, lumpy or doesn't bend, will require more postage.
+x 4+1/4", and it must be thin and flexible.
+A card that is larger, thick, lumpy or doesn't bend, will require more postage.

 INTERNATIONAL SWAPPERS - contact the swap host regarding using PayPal to cover return mailing postage, or make other arrangements.